-To consider an activity as testing there needs to be a purpose.
+To consider an activity as “testing” there needs to be a purpose.
 Let’s look at the following scenario: –

 Is this testing?
-I am at no point planning to use the information that comes out of this demonstration as I am already aware of the results that these selected “tests” will exhibit.
-This activity has no purpose other than show the software appearing to work under a specific set of criteria.
+I am at no point planning to use the information that comes out of this demonstration as I am already aware of the results that these selected “tests” will produce.
+This activity has no purpose other than to show the software appearing to work under a specific set of criteria.
 (I should emphasise that I consider this to be bad practice and transparency is the key to building a successful product)

 Today’s lesson about asking the right question to get meaningful data, brought to you by a 4 year old:

 Me: Should I put a banana in your lunch today?

 Him: Sure!
 They are healthy & I’m supposed to bring healthy food.